 A doula's viewpoint is informed by the families we serve, the medical teams we interact with, and the larger dynamics of birthing politics.
-Deeply Rooted is excited to launch a series offering doulas from around the world a platform to share experiences, "Through Their Eyes".
-This time we're going to New Orleans, LA.
+Deeply Rooted is a platform for doulas from around the world to share experiences, "Through Their Eyes".
+This time we're going to my hometown: Kansas City, MO.

 Tell us about your path into the birth world?
 What is your expertise?
 Who is your clientele?

 My path into the birth world started when I worked at a hospital as a dietary aid and got the pleasure to also serve postpartum moms with dietary needs.
 While working I read an article about the work doulas do for moms and fell in love.
 In addition to informing moms about their rights and options, knowledge about birth and their bodies, I am also able to inform them of dietary choices they can make to ease and aid in pregnancy and labor.
 I encourage moms to take this experience in their own hands, take this time to make better choices, and promote nutrition as a preventative measure to common pregnancy complications.

 Most of my clientele are Black women - who are 4x more likely than any other race to die while giving birth.
 These moms look like me and that is where I'm most needed.

 As a seamstress, I use fabric to encourage and help mothers through pregnancy and birth by hand sewing rebozos, a fabric used in many ways in the work of birth.

 What are some regional challenges you face as a doula, midwife, or otherwise?

 Some challenges I face are the prejudices moms and families face in doctor offices and hospitals.
 Cases where “patients of color” seem to be separate from other patients.
 The concerns, wants, and needs of moms of color are ignored; influencing the number of those moms dying in labor.
 Also, medical doctors being less open to non-medicated births and allowing birth to progress on its own without interventions as moms are leaning more toward those options.